plantinformatics/strategic-partnership-website/docs/index.md

 ## Genotype data

 A core aim of the Partnership is the genetic characterisation of the AGG collection.
+The crops being targeted for genotyping by the Partnership are: bread wheat, durum wheat, barley, chickpea, lentil, field pea, lupin, faba bean, oats, canola, mung bean, brassica, sorghum.

 Genotype datasets are made available on Harvard Dataverse under a CC BY 4.0 license: https://dataverse.harvard.edu/dataverse/australiangrainsgenebank-genotypedata